 The next major difference between these two end caps is their assembly type: The stainless bar has a snap-ring assembly while the black oxide bar has a proprietary assembly (possibly threaded end caps).

-From a practical standpoint, this is mainly an aesthetics difference, and a minor one at that.
-I like the black oxide bar’s end caps more because it looks cleaner because you can see the entire circle.
+From a practical standpoint, this is mainly an aesthetic difference and a minor one at that.
+I like the black oxide bar’s end caps more because it looks cleaner.
+After all, you can see the entire circle.
 Whereas, the snap ring obfuscates the perimeter of the end cap.
 Plus, it’s unique — I only know that some Eleiko bars have a similar-looking end cap assembly.